veeto

 Key Takeaways

-• Requires autonomous vehicles to display special marker lights when self-driving systems are engaged starting 2026.
+• Authorizes autonomous vehicles to use special marker lights starting January 2026 to indicate when self-driving is active.

 • Requires manufacturers to maintain $5 million in insurance coverage for autonomous vehicle testing.